cvs-health/testaro/README.md

 Testilo contains procedures that reorganize report data by issue and by element, rather than tool, and that compensate for duplicative tests when computing scores.

-Report standardization could be performed on a server rather than a workstation, but that would require sending the original reports to the server.
-They are generally much larger than standardized reports.
-Whenever users want only standardized reports, standardizing them on the workstation eliminates the need to send the original reports anywhere.
-For that reason, Testaro performs report standardization.
+Report standardization could be performed by other software rather than by Testaro.
+That would require sending the original reports to the server.
+They are typically larger than standardized reports.
+Whenever users want only standardized reports, the fact that Testaro standardizes them eliminates the need to send the original reports anywhere.

 ## Code style